Does Reverse Osmosis Remove Microplastics?

 RO systems are effective but come with trade-offs.
 They waste water — a typical household RO unit produces 3–4 litres of waste water for every litre of filtered water, though more efficient models are available.
 They also remove beneficial minerals including calcium and magnesium, which some users remineralise back in.
 Countertop and under-sink systems are both available; under-sink systems with a storage tank are more convenient for daily use.

-For most households, the choice between RO and a quality activated carbon block filter (such as those from Berkey or ZeroWater) comes down to cost versus performance.
-An activated carbon block filter at ~£50–150 removes 70–90% of microplastics.
-RO removes >99% but costs more to install and maintain, and wastes water.
+For most households, the choice between RO and a quality filter incorporating a physical membrane barrier comes down to cost versus performance.
+RO removes microplastics to a very high degree but costs more to install and maintain, and wastes water.
+A device with a sub-micron membrane (such as a solid block carbon filter rated to 0.2–0.5 µm) provides meaningful removal at lower cost.
 Both are dramatically better than bottled water or no filtration.

 The bottom line